hiro2233/nuttx/nuttx/configs/sam3u-ek/README.txt

   * If LED1 and LED2 are statically on, then NuttX probably failed to boot and these LEDs will give you some indication of where the failure was ** The normal state is LED0=OFF, LED2=ON and LED1 faintly glowing.
-This faint glow is because of timer interupts that result in the LED being illuminated on a small proportion of the time.
+This faint glow is because of timer interrupts that result in the LED being illuminated on a small proportion of the time.
 *** LED2 may also flicker normally if signals are processed.